- Code MATH6115

 This course gives a rigorous mathematical introduction to stochastic processes, stochastic differential equations, and their applications in finance.
 The first half of the course covers martingales, Poisson processes, Brownian motion, Ito integration, and stochastic differential equations driven by a Brownian motion.
 The second half of the course covers a range of more advanced topics to be selected by the students.
 This includes option pricing and investment optimisation, basics of Malliavin's stochastic calculus of variations, Black-Scholes formula and hedging, as well as aspects of the relationship between stochastic analysis and partial differential equations.

-Mathematics of Finance provides an accessible but mathematically rigorous introduction to financial mathematics and quantitative finance.
-The course provides a sound foundation for progress to honours and post-graduate courses in these or related areas.
+Stochastic Analysis with Financial Applications provides an accessible but mathematically rigorous introduction to financial mathematics and quantitative finance.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 To be determined

 You will need to contact the Mathematical Sciences Institute to request a permission code to enrol in this course.

 Prescribed TextsStochastic Calculus and Financial Applicationsby J. Michael Steele.
 Course notes will also be available to students.